aaKambo/project2/README.md

 # New Project
-this project was created from the local sytem
+this project was created from the local sytem.